 In summary, the mobile web encompasses a wide range of uses that are no longer restricted to simply surfing the internet by way of a handheld device.

 To recap the above, 2015 was labeled the year of the mobile web by Forbes, and for the first time ever mobile web browsing took over desktop browsing in 2016.
+In 2017, 67 percent of the traffic on websites were from mobile.
 As such, it goes without saying that the mobile web industry is only going to continue growing from here on out.

 Lastly, you’re probably wondering how to invest in this space, and how mobile web investing can strengthen your portfolio.
 Below, INN looks at options that are easy and accessible for all types of investors.